galetaire/spahousing/pages/posts/realprice.md

 - _Real value_, used in the [Price](posts/price) visualization.
 - _Real value overrated_, used in the [Rainbow model](posts/rainbow).

-A real data sample, for example purposes:
+A real data sample, used for following examples:

 | Year | Nominal value | Nominal change % | CPI | CPI 100 =1985 | Overrated inflation |
 | --- | --- | --- | --- | --- | --- |